howardgrams/howardgrams.github.io/_posts/2020-02-03-Orion Nebula.md

 ![m42](..\images\m42_2020-02-02T22_35_40_Stack_16bits_271frames_271s_1080p.jpg)

 Finally, here is a less exposured zoomed in view of the central brightest part of M42, that reveals the trapezium.
-The four trapezium stars in a quadrillangle are known as Theta-1 Orionis, while the three stars in a line to its lower left are known as Theta-2 Orionis.
+The four stars in the trapezium quadrilangle are known as Theta-1 Orionis, while the three stars in a line to its lower left are known as Theta-2 Orionis.
 You can see Theta-2 in the brighter picture, while the trapezium is overpowered by the brightest part of the nebulosity.

 ![m42](..\images\m42_2020-02-02T22_35_40_Stack_16bits_271frames_271s_cropped.jpg)